Our History

 In 2008 Franciscan Clinics dropped its corporate name, in favor of QueensCare Family Clinics by which it was most commonly known, and then in 2013, changed it again to QueensCare Health Centers to reflect the breadth of services it provided in the community.
 QueensCare and QueensCare Health Centers, two independent non-profits, operated in partnership from the sale of the hospital in 1998 until 2023, providing critical healthcare services to residents across L.A.
 County.
 Under the partnership QueensCare provided nearly $5 million per year, of its $20 million annual budget to the partnership to fund the health centers’ operations.

-In 2023, the QueensCare and QueensCare Health Centers decided to conclude their partnership to enable each to adapt more effectively to the evolving healthcare landscape and meet the changing needs of their community.
+In 2023, QueensCare and QueensCare Health Centers decided to conclude their partnership to enable each to adapt more effectively to the evolving healthcare landscape and meet the changing needs of their community.
 Each organization remains dedicated to its unique, yet complementary mission, to enhance the health and well-being of the Los Angeles community.

 The tradition of compassionate service that began with the Franciscan Sisters of the Sacred Heart continues today and into the future, thanks to the dedication of St. Joseph’s Health Support Alliance and QueensCare’s board, staff, and community partners, all working together to improve the health of underserved Los Angeles County residents.